 However, while certain types of convictions may disqualify you from employment in specific fields, thanks to Executive Order 158 which recently went into effect in North Carolina, your criminal history may no longer limit your employment opportunities with state agencies.
 Now, individuals can pursue employment with state agencies based on their merit, qualifications, and who they are today, rather than being immediately screened out based on a “checked box” about prior criminal conduct.
 This recent change has been a game-changer for the millions of North Carolinians whose employment may have been impeded by a mistake from their past.
 Now, many of these individuals will have the opportunity to be interviewed for employment with a state agency so that they can be considered for a position based on their character, skillset, and qualifications instead of being automatically screened out before anyone even considers their application.

 In some cases, your felony may qualify for expungement.
-Contact an experienced criminal attorney for an evaluation of your conviction and to see what options you have for cleaning up your criminal record.
+Contact an experienced criminal attorney at Cotten Law Firm, PLLC or an evaluation of your conviction and to see what options you have for cleaning up your criminal record.
 However, even with a felony on your record, you still have the opportunity to obtain employment and build a promising career and future.
 One mistake may leave you with a criminal record, but North Carolina’s new law provides a step up to your second chance.